Getting Started with Hosted Authentication

 - Uses secure refresh token rotation - each refresh issues a new refresh token and invalidates the old one

-- Users stay logged in seamlessly without re-authenticating (as long as the refresh token is valid - 6 months by default)
+- Users stay logged in seamlessly without re-authenticating

 - Works transparently on every navigation - no client-side polling needed